This article outlines the hotels in Washington DC, that offer guest club or executive lounges.

 Is it worth paying for this club lounge?
 If you need the meeting room facilities, yes, if not, there is quite a premium on the price and bearing in mind the complementary benefits offered by our luxury travel concierge even on the standard room, it is probably more cost-effective to book a standard room and make use of our benefits than to book a club room because the additional benefits are limited.

 3. Marriott Marquis Washington

 The mid-day snacks include granola bars, Rice Krispy treats, nuts, and fresh-cut veggies with ranch dip.
-There is a self-serve fridge with sodas, but there is no cappuccino/coffee machine, just carafes that have to be manually refilled.
+There is a self-serve fridge with sodas, but there is no cappuccino/coffee machine, just carafes that must be manually refilled.

 There is an Honor Bar in the evening for drinks (prices range from $6 USD for a domestic beer to $11.50 USD for a martini) and plenty of food, including a jar of Reese’s Pieces.
 Snacks include two different kinds of hot rolls, chips and guacamole dip, cheese, spring rolls, some kind of samosas, along with charcuterie meat.
 The savories are followed by a selection of desserts and chocolates (including truffles) later in the evening.

 There’s no bottled water.
 Instead, a water dispenser is placed in the lounge for you to use.
 The outdoor deck connected to this lounge is amazing, and the views of Washington, DC, are incredible.